OmidLatifi123/flask-2022-website/README.md

 # Hello!
-I created this website to allow users to create an account, write public notes, and search the notes posted by other users.
+Omid Latifi and Mark Kogan created this website to allow users to create an account, write public notes, and search the notes posted by other users.

 # Flask Web App